I8C/pxl-integrationproject/doc/exercise-1-step-3.md

 The Json format of the request body is defined in the resources/schema/PXL_EANConsumptions_API.json file.
 We will use it to validate the imput.

-1. in your route, after the _.log(...)_ call the [json-validator](https://camel.apache.org/components/4.4.x/json-validator-component.html) component:
+1. In the EANConsumptionRoute class, in your route, after the _.log(...)_ call the [json-validator](https://camel.apache.org/components/4.4.x/json-validator-component.html) component:
    ```
    .to("json-validator:schema/PXL_EANConsumptions_API.json")
    ```